KLIF-UU/Campy-4G/README.md

 ```
 Campy-4G/
- ├── sequences       # FASTA file with all rep, mob, ssb and virD4 markers
+ ├── Campy-4G.fa       # FASTA file with all rep, mob, ssb and virD4 markers
  ├── README.md       # this file
 ```